camunda/camunda-docs-manual/content/reference/rest/filter/get-query-count.md

 ---

-Get the number of filters that fulfill a provided query.
-Corresponds to the size of the result set when using the [get filters]({{< relref "reference/rest/filter/get-query.md" >}}) method.
+Retrieves the number of filters that fulfill a provided query.
+Corresponds to the size of the result set when using the [Get Filters]({{< relref "reference/rest/filter/get-query.md" >}}) method.

 # Method